simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Thu 09 May : Minor updates to simul_clouds.sl GetRainAtOffsetKm().
+The rain map is not re-drawn to reflect the precipitation region.
 Wed 08 May : New Colour Scheme for Cloud Window to improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
 Wed 08 May : New Colour Scheme for Cloud Window is improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
 Fri 03 May : Fix for Rain and Rain Streaks appearing at altitudes.